-County funded activities focused primarily on its ten Priority Needs consolidated plan categories, which were all ranked as High Need - as identified through an intricate process that included public input, independent needs assessments, market analysis, and additional data collection efforts - and balanced that with available resources for each priority need category.

-The County implemented activities in support of housing preservation and rehabilitation, spending the greatest amount of CDBG and HOME grant funds on activities in this area. \$7,827,304 was expended in Fiscal Year (FY) 2020-2021, with more than half of housing activity funds spent on Single-Unit Residential Rehabilitation.
-A total of 1,039 units were rehabilitated and made available for use as a result of these efforts.
-Within these efforts, the County also committed \$744,629 on upgrading and modernizing its public housing sites.
-Code Enforcement programs expended another \$1,702,653 of grant funds to address spot slum and blight conditions throughout the County, and \$200,000 was contracted to Housing Rights Center to address Countywide fair housing need and discrimination cases.
+County funded activities focused primarily on Priority Needs categories, all ranked as High Need - identified through an intricate process that included public input, independent needs assessments, market analysis, and additional data collection efforts - and balanced that with available resources.
+The County implemented activities in support of housing preservation and rehabilitation, spending the greatest amount of CDBG and HOME grant funds on activities in this area. \$9,255,901 was expended in FY 2021-2022, with over half of housing rehabilitation activity funds spent on Single-Unit Residential Rehabilitation.
+A total of 2,659 units were rehabilitated as a result of these efforts, including the County committing \$744,629 on upgrading and modernizing its public housing sites.
+Code Enforcement programs expended another \$1,702,653 of grant funds to address spot slum and blight conditions throughout the County, and \$200,000 was contracted to the Housing Rights Center to address Countywide fair housing need.

-Another \$11,458,549 of grant funds was expended on Public Facilities and Infrastructure activities.
-These activities included acquisition, disposition, public facilities and improvements, construction or rehabilitation of public facilities, neighborhood facilities, parks and recreational facilities, parking facilities, water and sewer improvements, street improvements, and sidewalk construction.
-Over half of public facilities and infrastructure funds were expended specifically on Special Needs/Non-Homeless priorities and addressing Americans with Disabilities Act (ADA)-related activities.

-Beyond brick-and-mortar activities, the County utilizes grant funds to improve the living environment for its residents through a variety of Public Service programs and activities, including those specifically made for seniors and youth.
-In FY 2020-2021, \$1,565,848 was expended for Senior Services.
+Another \$10,654,394 was expended on Public Facilities and Infrastructure activities.
+These activities included acquisition, disposition, public facilities and improvements, construction or rehabilitation of public facilities, neighborhood facilities, parks and recreational facilities, parking facilities, water and sewer improvements, historic preservation, street improvements, and sidewalk construction.
+Over half of infrastructure funds were expended specifically on Special Needs/Non-Homeless priorities and addressing Americans with Disabilities Act (ADA)-related activities.
+Beyond brick-and-mortar activities, the County utilizes grant funds to improve the living environment for its residents through a variety of Public Service programs, including those specifically for seniors or youth.
+In FY 2020-2021, \$6,383,807 was expended for Senior Services.
 This amount was a tremendous uptick from previous program years, as assisting the highly vulnerable senior population became an immediate priority during the pandemic. \$333,250 was expended on Youth Services and \$221,400 on Child Care Services.
 Activities in these categories shifted to providing virtual learning apparatuses and supporting limited child care facilities for essential workers.
-Other public services funded in the program year included homeless/AIDS patients programs, services for the disabled, battered and abused spouses programs, employment training, crime awareness/prevention, health services neighborhood cleanups, food banks, and general public services.
-An overall total of \$8,284,273 CDBG dollars was expended on Public Services throughout the County.
-The rise in public service activity expenditures was a result of the overwhelming need for housing stability provided in the form of subsistence assistance during the pandemic and made possible by the waiver of public service spending caps for activities that prevent, prepare for or respond to the coronavirus.
+Other public services included homeless/AIDS patients programs, services for the disabled, battered and abused spouses programs, employment training, crime awareness/prevention, health services, neighborhood cleanups, food banks, and general public services.
+An overall total of \$23,621,289 CDBG dollars was expended on Public Services throughout the County.
+The rise in public service activity expenditures was created by the overwhelming need for housing stability and provided in the form of subsistence assistance, made possible by the waiver of public service spending caps for activities that prevent, prepare for or respond to the coronavirus.

 The County operates a variety of loan programs directed towards economic growth in the region.
-CDBG funds in the amount of \$6,491,150 were used specifically for other commercial/industrial improvements, including business façade improvements, direct financial assistance to for-profit business, and technical assistance to businesses.
-However, this total was also greatly increased by the response to the pandemic, as the County launched three rounds of small business grant programs to help prevent local businesses from shuttering while stay-at-home orders mandated shut downs.
-The County also takes advantage of the Section 108 Loan Program to fund large scale CDBG-eligible economic development and infrastructure projects; a total of \$465,434 was re-payed on Section 108 Loans during FY 2020-2021.

-The County's Program Year 2020-2021 expenditures for the various types of activities are listed in Attachment 1, "FY 2020-2021 CDBG Expenditures by HUD Code".
+CDBG funds of \$5,754,219 were used for other commercial/industrial improvements, including business façade improvements, direct financial assistance to for-profit business, and technical assistance to businesses.
+However, this total was also greatly increased by the response to the pandemic, as the County launched three rounds of CDBG-funded small business grant programs, leveraged with other County-funded business aid programs, to help prevent local businesses from shuttering while stay-at-home orders mandated shutdowns.
+The County also utilizes the Section 108 Loan Program to fund large scale CDBG-eligible economic development and infrastructure projects; a total of \$1.5 million was made in Section 108 Loan repayments during FY 2021-2022.
+The County's Program Year 2021-2022 expenditures for the various types of activities are listed in Attachment 1, "CDBG EXPENDITURES by HUD Code".